cctechsolutions/Original_projects/capstone/README.md

 * **Problem 1:** Missing values:  24 of the 2240 rows contained a missing value for the column income.
 Before changing or removing these observations, I wanted to be sure that there are not any trends among these values that might affect our analysis.
 I compared the rows that had a missing value with the averages of all other rows for each variable.
 There was not a significant difference between other rows and those with missing values.  **Solution:** I imputed the missing income values with the mean value for income across the dataset.

 * **Problem 2:** Some values given for categorical variables were in a different format than others.
 Some appeared to be added as a joke, such as the values "Absurd" and "YOLO" in the column for relationship status.  **Solution:** For the education variable, I looked for information to learn which of the unknown labels were most equivalent to the education system in the US, as that is what I am most familiar with.
-I then replaced the terms, "Basic," "2n cycle," with "High School" and "Masters" so that the format was the same across all observations.
+I then replaced the terms, "Basic," "2n cycle," with "High School" and "Master's" so that the format was the same across all observations.
 I dropped the rows with "Absurd" and "YOLO" for relationship status as I had no way to determine what the true response should have been, nor was there any average value for that feature that I might use to impute them.

-* **Problem 3:** There were more features than we would use for our analysis. **Solution:** While I did drop columns such as customer ID number, for many of the rather than simply dropping rows that we were not going to use, I instead combined rows
+* **Problem 3:** There were more features than we would use for our analysis.
+Machine learning algorithms can manage extremely large datasets with many dimensions, but each dimension adds complexity and can increase the time required to train and test models.   **Solution:** While I did drop unnecessary columns such as customer ID number, I wanted to maintain as many features as were possibly useful.
+Therefore, I combined features such as "Kidhome" and "Teenhome" into a single feature for customers who had a child or children at home.

 # 3. Exploratory data analysis